paulbeesley3/EduSweep/docs/source/application/index.rst

-Comprehensive Guides
+Application Guides
 ####################

-The **Comprehensive Guides** provide detailed descriptions of each of the windows that you will encounter while using EduSweep, as well as notes on their role within the overall workflow.
+The **Application Windows** provide descriptions of each of the windows that you will encounter while using EduSweep, as well as notes on their role within the overall workflow.

 .. toctree::